mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 flow identifier to replace the network address and port number to multiplex many RTP sessions over the same QUIC connection.

-A congestion controller can be plugged in to adapt the media bitrate to the available bandwidth.
-This document does not mandate any congestion control algorithm.
+A rate adaptation algorithm can be plugged in to adapt the media bitrate to the available bandwidth.
+This document does not mandate any specific rate adaptation algorithm.
 Some examples include Network-Assisted Dynamic Adaptation (NADA)
 {{!RFC8698}} and Self-Clocked Rate Adaptation for Multimedia (SCReAM)
 {{!RFC8298}}.
-These congestion control algorithms require some feedback about the network's performance to calculate target bitrates.
+These rate adaptation algorithms require some feedback about the network's performance to calculate target bitrates.
 Traditionally this feedback is generated at the receiver and sent back to the sender via RTCP.
-Since QUIC also collects some metrics about the network's performance, these metrics can be used to generate the required feedback at the sender-side and provide it to the congestion controller to avoid the additional overhead of the RTCP stream.
+Since QUIC also collects some metrics about the network's performance, these metrics can be used to generate the required feedback at the sender-side and provide it to the rate adaptation algorithm to avoid the additional overhead of the RTCP stream.

 ## Supported RTP Topologies {#topologies}